willocov/CSUF-CPSC323-Fall2020-Project1-LexicalAnalzer/README.md

 Grade Recieved: 98%

 This project includes C++ and C# versions.
-Instructions are included in each versinos subfolders on how to compile and run.
+Instructions are included in each version's subfolders on how to compile and run.
+ENJOY.